TahfizHanapi/MeowMatch/README.md

-MeowMatch isweb application where you can "swipe" through adorable cat images and find your purr-fect match.
+MeowMatch is a web application where you can "swipe" through adorable cat images and find your purr-fect match.

 **Features**
 - Swipe left or right to dislike or like cats